Holsworthy

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Holsworthy has 29 active public transport stops, serving a mix of train and bus routes.
-These stops are covered by 23 individual routes, offering 3,484 weekly passenger trips in total.
+These stops are covered by 23 individual routes, offering a total of 3,484 weekly passenger trips.
 Transport accessibility is rated good, with residents typically living 258 meters from the nearest stop.
 Most residents commute outward daily.
-Car remains the dominant transport mode at 69%, with 15% walking and 10% using trains.
+Car remains the dominant mode of transport at 69%, followed by walking at 15% and train at 10%.
 Vehicle ownership averages 1.5 per dwelling, higher than the regional average.

 According to the 2021 Census, 43.4% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency across all routes averages 497 trips per day, equating to approximately 120 weekly trips per stop.
+Service frequency averages 497 trips per day across all routes, equating to approximately 120 weekly trips per individual stop.

 Frequently Asked Questions - Transport